 Frequently Asked Questions

-Is it safe to travel by train from Providence to New Haven right now?
+Is it safe to travel by train from Stamford to New Haven during the COVID-19 pandemic?

-How long is the train journey from Providence to New Haven?
+How long is the train journey from Stamford to New Haven?

 When are trains the most crowded?

-Trains from Providence to New Haven are the most crowded on Thursday.
+Trains from Stamford to New Haven are the most crowded on Wednesday.
 Tickets also tend to be more expensive then.
 If you are looking for a great deal on your train tickets or just want extra room to stretch out, consider traveling on Sunday instead, as it tends to be the least crowded day of the week.

 When are the first and last trains of the day?

-The earliest train departs Providence at 06:00 while the last train of the day leaves at 22:00.
+The earliest train departs Stamford at 03:00 while the last train of the day leaves at 20:00.
 To see all scheduled departure times, use the search function on this page to get the full schedule for your specific travel dates.

-Is there a direct train from Providence to New Haven?
+Is there a direct train from Stamford to New Haven?

 Where is the train station in New Haven?

-New Haven receives travelers from Providence at its two active train stations:
+New Haven receives travelers from Stamford at its two active train stations.